mlziegelmeir/idsa/how-to-build-data-spaces/5-Share.md

 The Usage Control related applications are listed as follows:
 - **MYDATA Control Technologies** MYDATA Control Technologies is a technical implementation of data sovereignty, which represents an essential component for informational self-determination.
 It is based on the IND2UCE framework for data usage control developed at Fraunhofer IESE.
 MYDATA Control Technologies implements data sovereignty by monitoring or intercepting security-relevant data flows.
 [MYDATA](https://www.mydata-control.de/)

+## Data Sharing Contracts
+In addition to usage control, data sharing contracts are also critical for ensuring secure and trustworthy data exchange in the IDS ecosystem.
+These contracts outline the terms and conditions for data sharing, including the rights and obligations of the parties involved, as well as the purpose and scope of data sharing.
+[The SITRA Rulebook](https://www.sitra.fi/en/publications/rulebook-for-a-fair-data-economy/)'s contract templates provide a useful framework for creating such contracts, as they are tailored to the specific needs and requirements of the IDS ecosystem.
+However, as the IDS evolves and new use cases emerge, it is important to continually update and refine these templates to ensure they remain relevant and effective.
+As part of this effort, the [Task Force Legal Framework](https://internationaldataspaces.org/make/working-groups/) of IDSA is working on adapting these contract templates into the IDS Rulebook, which will provide a standardized and legally compliant framework for data sharing within the IDS ecosystem.
+This will help to streamline the data sharing process, reduce legal and regulatory risks, and promote greater trust and collaboration among all stakeholders.